-- B. As of December 31, 2022 and 2021, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's notes receivable (including related parties) were \$29,351 and \$52,979, respectively.
-As of December 31, 2022 and 2021, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's accounts receivable (including related parties) were \$6,322,314 and \$4,927,644, respectively. - C. The Group does not hold any collateral as security.

-- D. On December 31, 2022, the amount of the Group's accounts receivable expected to be factored were \$67,875, and belonged to financial assets at fair value through other comprehensive income which was shown as accounts receivable.
-Refer to Note 6(4) for information on transfer of financial assets. - E. Information relating to credit risk is provided in Note 12(2). - (4) Financial asset transfer
+- B. As of December 31, 2023 and 2022, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's notes receivable (including related parties) was \$171,976 and \$29,351, respectively.
+As of December 31, 2023 and 2022, without taking into account any collateral held or other credit enhancements, the maximum exposure to credit risk in respect of the amount that best represents the Group's accounts receivable (including related parties) was \$8,585,707 and \$6,322,314, respectively. - C. The Group does not hold any collateral as security. - D. As of December 31, 2023 and 2022, the amount of the Group's accounts receivable expected to be factored amounted to \$230,697 and \$67,875, respectively, and belonged to financial assets at fair value through other comprehensive income which was shown as accounts receivable.
+Refer to Note 6(4) for information on transfer of financial assets. - E. Information relating to credit risk is provided in Note 12(2).